sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/tutorials/PingPongSpace.md

 [:Fact:]{typeof(io.sarl.util.Scopes)}
 [:Fact:]{typeof(io.sarl.util.Scopes).shouldHaveMethod("addresses(io.sarl.lang.core.Address[]) : io.sarl.lang.core.Scope")}

+The SARL SDK contains also the class `IdentifierScope`.
+It is another implementation of a `Scope` on addresses.
+The creation of an instance of `IdentifierScope` is done with the utility function `Scopes.identifiers(UUID*)`, which is getting a collection of identifiers for building the matching predicate in the scope.
+[:Fact:]{typeof(io.sarl.util.IdentifierScope)}
+[:Fact:]{typeof(io.sarl.util.Scopes)}
+[:Fact:]{typeof(io.sarl.util.Scopes).shouldHaveMethod("identifiers(java.util.UUID[]) : io.sarl.lang.core.Scope")}

-In the following code, the scope permits to restrict to the initial sender of the [:pingevent:] event.
+In the following code, we select the first type of scope.
+It permits to restrict to the initial sender of the [:pingevent:] event.
+Because, the address of the initial sender is known directly, it is easier to use `Scopes.addresses(Address*)` than Scopes.identifiers(UUID*)`.

 		[:Success:]
 			package io.sarl.docs.tutorials.pingpongspace